-If it is operating properly, the water should drain out or be pumped out via a pump located in the pan (most common in basements, etc).
-If your condensate pan has water in it, follow these steps:
+If it is operating properly, the condensation should drain out or be pumped out via a pump located in the pan or a collection reservoir (about a half gallon in size).
+If your condensate pan has standing water in it, follow these steps:

 - If your pan has a drain (just look at it, you’ll see PVC coming out of it that is gravity fed), check that the drain is clear.
 You can buy special tablets at your local department store which will keep these drains clear.
 Then drain the fluid and check for normal furnace operation.

 - If your furnace’s pan has a pump (you will see a mechanical pump at the bottom of a water line that comes out of your pan), or it will have a collection reservoir with a tube feeding into it, then there will be a float switch.
 Check to see that the float switch is in the “down” position.
 If it is stuck “up,” clean it and check for proper movement (take care to wash your hands thoroughly after coming in contact with collected condensation, as it contains acid).
 If it is stuck up with water in your pan, then you will likely need a new pump.
 Pushing down on your float and holding it can verify if this is the problem.
 If this is the problem, your furnace will turn on within about 30 seconds to a minute.

 Your furnace will not run with a triggered float switch, so if the float switch is up, this is the likely cause and your furnace won’t turn on.

 Step 4: Check Your Air Filter if Your Furnace Won't Turn On